 Myths, Facts and Fables.....

-communications satellites.
+One effect of equinoctial periods is the temporary disruption of communications satellites.
 For all geostationary satellites, there are a few days near the equinox when the sun goes directly behind the satellite relative to Earth (i.e. within the beamwidth of the groundstation antenna) for a short period each day.
 The Sun's immense power and broad radiation spectrum overload the Earth station's reception circuits with noise and, depending on antenna size and other factors, temporarily disrupt or degrade the circuit.
 The duration of those effects varies but can range from a few minutes to an hour.
 (For a given frequency band, a larger antenna has a narrower beamwidth, hence experiences shorter duration "Sun outage" windows).

-urban legend[clarification needed] claims that on the March equinox day (some may also include the September equinox day rather than leaving it out), one can balance an egg on its point.[7][8]
+A modern urban legend[clarification needed] claims that on the March equinox day (some may also include the September equinox day rather than leaving it out), one can balance an egg on its point.[7][8]
 However, one can balance an egg on its point any day of the year...if one has enough patience.[9]

 Although the word equinox is often understood to mean "equal [day and] night," as is noted elsewhere, this is not strictly true.
 For most locations on earth, there are two distinct identifiable days per year when the length of day and night are closest to being equal; those days are commonly referred to as the "equiluxes" to distinguish them from the equinoxes.
 Equinoxes are points in time, but equiluxes are days.
 By convention, equiluxes are the days where sunrise and sunset are closest to being exactly 12 hours apart.
 This way, you can refer to a single date as being the equilux, when in reality, it spans from sunset on one day to sunset the next, sunrise on one to sunrise the next or lunchtime on one day to lunchtime on the next.